-To ensure future employees have the capacity to meet the physical requirements outlined above, all potential Fisheries and Marine Officers must participate in pre-appointment medical tests and physical fitness assessments.
+To make sure that you have the capacity to meet the physical requirements for FMOs outlined below you will need to participate in pre-appointment medical tests and physical fitness assessments as part of the selection process.

-These assessments are required to ascertain whether individuals have any prior injuries or conditions that may pose an occupational safety and health risk to them or their colleagues in the future.
+The tests are designed to measure your physical fitness level so that we can understand your ability to operate in adverse working conditions.
+They are also designed to rule out any prior injuries or conditions that may pose an occupational safety and health risk to you or your colleagues in the future.